 For a free legal consultation with a Criminal Defense lawyer serving Los Angeles, call (310) 928-9347

-This is a myth.
-It is true that having a larger amount of drugs makes it more likely to be suspected of intending to sell, but… You can be convicted of possession for sale even if you only had a single dose.
-What matters is the intent to sell it, or being caught selling it—not the amount.
+It is true that having a larger amount of drugs makes it more likely to be suspected of intending to sell, but you can be convicted of possession for sale even if you only had a single dose.
+What matters is the intent to sell it, or being caught selling it, not the amount.

 There is an exception for very small doses, however.
 Generally, the amount of drug in your possession has to be “usable,” meaning enough for someone to actually take it.
 Trace amounts of a drug left in a bag don’t count, nor do residue on a pipe.
 Even if there is evidence you were selling, you cannot be convicted of this charge if no usable amount of the drug was found.

 Los Angeles Drug Possession for Sale Defense Lawyer Near Me (310) 928-9347

 What Are the Penalties for Possession for Sale in Los Angeles?

 Possession for sale is treated as a felony, and carries prison time.
 The standard penalties can include two to four years in state prison and a fine of up to $20,000

 There are cases where you can get the prison sentence waived and serve up to a year in California county jail instead.
 If you want to avoid prison, it’s imperative that you have a good drug possession for sale defense lawyer in Los Angeles by your side.

 There are other penalties you can face for drug possession for sale, including:

 - If you have prior felony convictions, you face an extra three years of prison for each past felony.